mikiya09/kabutack.nvim/README.md

 This is a Japanese cartoon series character [kabutack](https://metalheroes.fandom.com/wiki/Kabutack).
-Actually there are more green color options and decorations in the theme instead of red ones, so maybe it's more suitable to named after [Kuwagiro](https://metalheroes.fandom.com/wiki/Kuwagiro), but they both are beetle-like robots, so I prefer kabutack.*
+Actually there are more green color options and decorations in the theme instead of red ones, so maybe it's more suitable to named after [Kuwagiro](https://metalheroes.fandom.com/wiki/Kuwagiro), but they both are beetle-like robots, and I prefer kabutack.*